thealongsider/Data-Analytics-Projects/README.md

-# Data-Visualization-Projects
+# Data Analysis through Visualization
-These are data visualization projects that I've worked on, mostly through Python
+These are data analysis projects that I've worked on, mostly through Python, utilizing Visualization techniques to better understand data

-Choropleth Mapping -- Creating geographical maps using plotly
+Choropleth Mapping -- Created geographical maps using plotly 911 Calls (Online Course Capstone Project) -- An exploratory analysis of the dataset including descriptions of findings using the Montegomery County 911 Calls dataset available on Kaggle.

-To view my work with Tableau, you can use this link: public.tableau.com/profile/brandon.massaro/
+To view my Kaggle profile, you can use this link: https://www.kaggle.com/thealongsider To view my work with Tableau, you can use this link: public.tableau.com/profile/brandon.massaro/